oss-slu/oss.slu.github.io/docs/about/playbook.md

 4. **Networking Events:** The OSPO participates in university-wide networking events, such as research symposiums or faculty meetings, to raise awareness and connect with potential collaborators.

+#### Preliminary Results support for Grant Applications
+The success of faculty grant applications increases if they have done some preliminary work on the porposed research and have some preliminary results.
+This often becomes a "chicken and egg" problme - faculty need funding to do the preliminary research, but funding agencies require to show preliminary work and results.
+Open Source with SLU serves as a technology resource for the preliminary work - we help faculty create software tools they need to get their preliminary results, which they can use to enhance their grant applications.

 #### Including OSPO in Grant Budgets
 The OSPO encourages faculty members to include the program's services in their grant proposals and budgets.
 By allocating funds for the OSPO's involvement, faculty can leverage the program's resources and expertise to develop and maintain software solutions that support their research projects.